florence-yuan/metamorphosis-magazine/src/pages/stories/4_water_and_silver.md

 description: No doubt water is purer than silver, but even divine providence agrees that the one, but not the other, will be rewarded to the purer of heart.
 ---

-Once there were a pair of travellers
+Once there was a pair of travellers